 All weight loss surgery including sleeve gastrectomy is performed under general anaesthetic which means you will be completely asleep and when you wake up the operation will be complete.
 Even though general anaesthetic is very safe, at Perth Bariatric Surgery undertake additional medical preparation is to ensure you are fully prepared.

 Is a sleeve gastrectomy and lap band the same thing?

-A sleeve gastrectomy is not an arthroscopic procedure, as it does not involve doctors treating an issue inside a joint (arth = joint).
-However, it is a minimally invasive operation, where the surgeon only needs to make a few incisions.
-In this respect, it is known as a key-hole surgery, or a “laparoscopic” procedure.
+A sleeve gastrectomy a laparoscopic procedure, which refers to “key-hole”, not arthroscopic procedure which refers to inside a joint (arth = joint).
+Gastric Sleeve surgery is a minimally invasive operation, where the surgeon only needs to make a few small incisions.

 Can I still get pregnant after a sleeve gastrectomy?

 Yes, you can still get pregnant after a sleeve gastrectomy procedure, though it is recommended that you wait at least 18 months before trying to get pregnant.
 This allows an adequate amount of time for your weight to stabilise after the surgery, ensuring you can have a healthy and safe pregnancy.
-In some circumstances, if a woman’s infertility was related to her obesity, a sleeve gastrectomy can actually help her to get pregnant.
+In some circumstances, if a woman’s infertility was related to her obesity, a gastric sleeve operation can actually help increase fertility.

 What is the best place for Gastric Sleeve Surgery in Perth?

 If you are considering having a gastric sleeve in Perth, please get in contact with the team at Perth Bariatric Surgery today.
 We can help to make the appropriate assessments to find out if a sleeve gastrectomy procedure may be a suitable solution for effective weight loss for your body.

 Will I need to undertake a special diet BEFORE Gastric Sleeve Surgery?